 Potential Impact of the Radiation Exposure Compensation Act (RECA) Amendments on the Health of People of New Mexico

 On July 16, 1945, the US Government tested the first nuclear device called “Gadget” in what was designated the “Trinity Site” in south central New Mexico.
 The Government described the area as “remote and uninhabited”.
 In reality there were more than 40,000 people living in the four counties surrounding the Trinity Site; they are Otero, Lincoln, Socorro and Sierra Counties.
-Some of the highest cancer rates in the U.S. are found in these counties.
 The people of New Mexico were the first victims of an atomic bomb and were unknowing, unwilling, uncompensated, innocent participants in the world’s largest science experiment.

 The Tularosa Basin Downwinders Consortium (TBDC) founded in 2005 by Tina Cordova and the late Fred Tyler have been working for 10 years to bring attention to the negative health effects from radioactive fallout resultant of the Trinity test and have for many years partnered with Joni Arends of Concerned Citizens for Nuclear Safety (CCNS), Holly Beaumont of Interfaith Worker Justice-New Mexico (IWJ-NM) and Dr. Maureen Merritt of Physicians for Social Responsibility (PSR) in this endeavor.